Updated May 2019

 (open weekends) 70 North 7th Street (between Kent & Wythe), Brooklyn

 I brought a friend here four years ago, and I still see her sporting the vintage fox medallion she bought there in pictures to this day.
 Find a charming array of vintage and handmade sellers that make Etsy look out of touch.
 No matter what you buy, you can be assured it’s a uniquely Brooklyn find.

 99 North 6th Street (between Wythe and Berry)

 Been wanting to get into non-toxic beauty but don’t know where to start?
 Have a skin issue and need help finding the right product?
 This beautiful clean beauty store has got you covered.
-Walk in and spend an hour spritzing, sampling, and inhaling, without the stress of get accosted with synthetic perfumes the way you would in an department store.
+Walk in and spend an hour spritzing, sampling, and inhaling, without the stress of getting accosted with synthetic perfumes the way you would in a department store.

 219 Bedford Avenue (between N 4th & 5th St), Brooklyn